 FGE-Series Economy Grade Pleated Microglass Media

 FGE-Series high purity economy grade pleated borosilicate microglass filter cartridges offer high-efficiency retention of particulate matter from liquid and gaseous fluid streams.
-Favored for its superior retention efficiency, low-pressure drop, and greater contaminant loading capacity relative to alternative medias.
+It is favored for its superior retention efficiency, low-pressure drop, and greater contaminant loading capacity relative to alternative media.

 Suitable for food and potable water contact, the FGE-Series meets the high-performance demands in food and beverage production.
 Also suitable for use in a broad range of applications, including process water, lubricants, and a range of fine chemicals.
 Manufactured in a clean-room environment to maintain high standards of purity and cleanliness.
 Offered in both absolute-rated (up to 99.98% retention) and nominally-rated (90% retention) grades in common adapter configurations.

 *All data is based on absolute rated medias.
 Nominally rated medias will result in a pressure drop reduction of approximately 10%.

 Typical FGE-Series Applications

 - Deionized Water